IMIO/gha/README.md

 ## tag-notify

-Add tags to a docker image and notify via a mattermost webhook
+Add tags to a docker image and optionally notify via a mattermost webhook

 ### Inputs